campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/index.md

 ## Pistol Shooting Program

-Camp Workcoeman has been chosen as one of twelve camps in the country to pilot a Boy Scout Summer Camp Pistol Shooting Program.
+Camp Workcoeman has been chosen as one of twelve camps in the country to pilot a Scouts BSA Summer Camp Pistol Shooting Program.
 This program is open to Scouts who are thirteen years old and have completed the eighth grade.
 For more information, see the flier below.